 BO: You mentioned before that you see life as a journey and you see the automobiles as a representation of that journey.
 Could you explain what you mean by this and if this comes from a personal place?

-SA: I see life as a journey and I use automobiles metaphorically as a representation of my travelling through life.
+SA: I see life as a journey and I use automobiles metaphorically as a representation of my traveling through life.
 Life has not been easy for me right from my childhood.
 If you look at my work, you will observe that I mostly use feminine figures.
 This is because I grew up with my mum and sister.
-My life was centred around a mother and a sister, and it was not easy.
+My life was centered around a mother and a sister, and it was not easy.
 Sometimes, things are good, sometimes they are down, really down.

 BO: Do you bring this into your work or do you use your work to escape from these experiences?